-Because the objective of our study was to assess the presence of crossmodal inputs and multisensory integration in early/primary sensory cortices, we only included participants having electrodes implanted in both early temporal-auditory cortex (Heschl's gyrus and planum temporale) and in early occipital-visual cortex (calcarine and pericalcarine regions).
+Because the objective of our study was to assess the presence of cross-modal inputs and multisensory integration in early/ primary sensory cortices, we only included consecutive participants having electrodes implanted in both early temporalauditory cortex (Heschl's gyrus and planum temporale) and in early occipital-visual cortex (calcarine and pericalcarine regions).
 Even if implantations in both these sensory regions are rare, we managed to record from 47 electrodes in the temporal-auditory cortex and from 44 electrodes in the occipital-visual cortex in 8 patients.

-The 8 participants (mean age: 34 years \pm 11; 4 females) suffered from drug resistant epilepsy and were stereotactically implanted with intracerebral electrodes (Cardinale et al., 2012).
-Each electrode (diameter of 0.8 mm) comprised from 10 to 18 contacts (total number of contacts per patient: from 146 to 181, spaced 1.5 mm apart - DIXI, Besançon, France).
+The 8 participants (mean age: 34 years $\pm$ 11; 4 females) suffered from drug resistant epilepsy and were stereotactically implanted with intracerebral electrodes (Cardinale et al., 2012).
+Each electrode (diameter of .8 mm) comprised from 10 to 18 contacts (total number of contacts per patient: from 146 to 181, spaced 1.5 mm apart- DIXI, Besan,con, France).
 All patients had cognitive abilities in the normal range as assessed by a neuropsychological exam and did not have specific deficits in visual and auditory functions.
-Data were collected not before than three days after electrode implantation, 24 hours before and after spontaneous seizures, except for one patient experiencing one short seizure 2 hours before the acquisition and lasting less than 30 seconds, occurring with the recovery of the usual interictal intracranial EEG activity in less than 30 minutes.
+Data were collected not before than three days after electrode implantation, 24 h before and after spontaneous seizures, except for one patient experiencing one short seizure 2 h before the acquisition and lasting less than 30 s, occurring with the recovery of the usual interictal intracranial EEG activity in less than 30 min.
 All the electrodes were implanted only according to clinical criteria, and the conduction of this study did not influence the clinical procedures.
 The research project was approved by the Institutional Review Boards of the Hospital Niguarda Ca' Granda of Milan and adhered to the Declaration of Helsinki.
 The participants provided written informed consent.
+We report how we determined our sample size, all data exclusions, all inclusion/exclusion criteria, whether inclusion/exclusion criteria were established prior to data analysis, all manipulations, and all measures in the study.